docker/docs/opensource/project/test-and-docs.md

 #### Using Docker Compose

-The easiest way to build the docs locally on OS X, Windows, or Linux is to use `docker-compose`.
+The easiest way to build the docs locally on macOS, Windows, or Linux is to use `docker-compose`.
 If you have not yet installed `docker-compose`, [follow these installation instructions](https://docs.docker.com/compose/install/).